blue-luke/ckad-exercises/c.pod_design.md

 ### Create a job named pi with image perl that runs the command with arguments "perl -Mbignum=bpi -wle 'print bpi(2000)'"

+Create yaml, k create job etc, then add in command manually Pod didn't initialise.
+I then specified which perl image I wanted, and it worked Can also add in the command imperatively

 <details><summary>show</summary>
 <p>